Mouth cancer: symptoms, risk factors and early detection methods

 • Visit your dentist regularly — at least once a year.
 Dentists are trained to spot signs of mouth cancer during their routine examinations, so one of the best ways to catch mouth cancer early is with routine dental check-ups.

 • Stop smoking.
 Smoking is a major risk factor for mouth cancer.
 Therefore, the best thing is to stop smoking completely.
 Help is available—talk to your doctor or call the NHS helpline on 111.
-Another thing that may help are nicotine replacement products.
-You can buy them at your local chemist, or ask your doctor if you can have them on prescription.
+Another thing that may help is nicotine replacement products.
+You can buy them at your local chemist or ask your doctor if you can have them on prescription.

 • Drink less alcohol.
 Alcohol is another major risk factor for mouth cancer.
 For that reason, it’s best to stay within the safe limits for alcohol—no more than 2-3 units a day for women and 3-4 for men.